KevinAlberto01/3.MachineLearning/1.FundamentalsML/1.HandwrittenDigitClassifier(MNIST)/1.3TrainingMultipleAlgorithms/Readme.md

   <img src="https://github.com/KevinAlberto01/3.MachineLearning/blob/main/1.FundamentalsML/1.HandwrittenDigitClassifier(MNIST)/1.3TrainingMultipleAlgorithms/Images/Data.png" alt="Result2" width="1000"/>
 </p>

-In this exercise we choose the SVM Algorithm because have better precition and its excelent to small datasets
+In this exercise we choose the **SVM Algorithm with 97% of Acurrancy** because have better precition and its excelent to small datasets

 <p align = "center" >
     <h2 align = "Center"> 🔎 Aspects to consider 🔍</h2>